SSWConsulting/SSW.Rules.Content/rules/vary-your-responses/rule.md

 ---
 type: rule
-title: Do you vary your responses?
+title: Do you vary your bot responses?
 uri: vary-your-responses
 authors:
   - title: Adam Cogan